cgat-developers/cgat-core/docs/getting_started/Examples.rst

 ==================

 This section provides a tutorial-like introduction of how to run CGAT workflows/pipelines.
-As an example of how we use CGATCore to build computational pipelines, please refer to the code detailed in our cgat-flow repository here_ .
+As an example of how we use cgatcore to build computational pipelines, please refer to the code detailed in our cgat-flow repository here_ .

 .. _getting_started-Intro: